Bubble butts and booty trends may come and go, but one thing never goes out of style: a firm, lifted backside.

 Strong glutes are also key to athleticism: they boost your agility, speed, and overall athletic performance.
 Especially if you’re a runner, strong glutes help propel you farther and faster, not to mention they reduce the impact your feet have to take every time they strike the ground.

-7 Exercises To Go From Flat To Firm Butt
+7 Exercises To Get a Bubble Butt

 You can incorporate these movements into your existing workouts, or do them all together for one killer, butt-kicking workout!
 If you do them all together, perform 8-10 repetitions of each exercise.
 These moves are all bodyweight except for the resistance band butt blaster—but this move can be modified without the resistance band, too.